catherinepope/papermod/content/workshops/resources/writing-your-personal-statement-for-a-narrative-cv.md

 2. Draft your full OCAR version (don't start with the short version!)
 3. Condense progressively, testing at each stage - for more guidance, take a look at this post on [strengthening the language in your narrative CV](../strengthening-your-narrative-cv-language/).
 4. Review the [annotated narrative CV example](../narrative-cv-example-arts-humanities/) to see a Personal Statement in context.
-5. Read [Using OCAR at Three Levels](../using-the-ocar-structure-for-narrative-cvs/) to understand how your Personal Statement connects to your full narrative
+5. Read [Using OCAR at Three Levels](../using-the-ocar-structure-for-narrative-cvs/) to understand how your Personal Statement connects to your full narrative.

 Your Personal Statement is difficult to write because it requires extensive self-reflection and ruthless editing.
 But when it works, it immediately tells reviewers who you are as a researcher and why they should fund you.
 Also, you'll no longer panic when someone asks you to describe your research at a conference.